Chart Color Schemes

 AreaSearch assessment of residential development activity positions Brookfield among the top 25% of areas assessed nationwide

-New developments consist of 90.0% detached houses and 10.0% attached dwellings, maintaining the area's suburban character focused on family homes.
-There are approximately 195 people per dwelling approval, indicating a low-density market.
-By 2041, Brookfield is projected to grow by 5,529 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+This limited new supply generally supports stronger demand and values for established dwellings.
+New development consists predominantly of detached houses (89.0%) and a smaller proportion of townhouses or apartments (11.0%), maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+With around 209 people per dwelling approval, Brookfield shows characteristics of a low density area.
+Looking ahead, Brookfield is expected to grow by approximately 5,577 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development